touchlab/KMMBridge/docs/GITHUB_RELEASE_ARTIFACTS.md

 * It is simple
 * You can use it for public or private deployments
-* It works for SPM or Cocoapods
+* It works for SPM or CocoaPods
 * Access is handled by GitHub, so you can add or remove developers as you normally would

 ![image-20221004164855858](https://tl-navigator-images.s3.us-east-1.amazonaws.com/docimages/2022-10-04_16-48-image-20221004164855858.png)